-Stretch your gaze across vast, treeless plains, over sand dunes and along river channels towards eroded low ranges on the horizon.
+Stretch your gaze across vast, treeless plains, over sand dunes and along river channels towards low ranges on the horizon.
 Camp in the shade of a coolabah tree, dreaming at night under endless starry skies of the Maiawali and Karuwali people and travellers along the mighty Diamantina River long ago.

 Set out for an adventure through boom and bust country.
 Your first stop is the information centre at the Ranger Base to get your bearings.
 Then relax, canoe or birdwatch at beautiful seasonal lakes or permanent waterholes.
-Take a drive to Janet’s Leap lookout for a bird’s-eye view of Diamantina Gates or follow the Warracoota circuit drive to explore pastoral relics and learn about the landscapes of the channel country.
+Take a drive to Janet’s Leap lookout for a bird’s-eye view of Diamantina Gates or follow the Warracoota circuit drive to pastoral relics and learn about the landscapes of the channel country.
 Get your camera snapping to capture desert colours, amazing wildflowers, diverse wildlife and stunning sunsets across the plains.

 Ruins—Maxime Coquard © Tourism and Events Queensland